otto-torino/es2rabbitmq/README.md

 # es2rabbitmq

-A cli script to enqueue ids of Elastic Search documents previous to a given date in RabbitMQ
+A cli script to enqueue ids of Elastic Search documents published after a given date in RabbitMQ

 ## Usage